 One day in the offices of Pavilion Books the gardening editor was having coffee with the poetry editor.
 ‘We’re thinking of publishing an anthology of poems about London,’ the poetry editor said.
 ‘Do you know anyone who might be interested in editing it?’

 ‘Oh yes,’ said the gardening editor, ‘My author Jane is bound to be interested.
 She lives in London, works part-time in a bookshop and I’m sure she reads lots of poetry.’

 Being a bit of a jack of all trades and filled with boundless enthusiasm, I said I’d love to edit the anthology.
-The five books below are the result of that coffee break.
+The eight books below are the result of that coffee break.

-Where possible I have chosen the version of the poem closest to that which the poet originally wrote.
+Where possible I have chosen the version of the piece closest to that which the author originally wrote.
 If everything is reduced to an easy read the progress of time is rendered meaningless and much of the beauty and mystery of words is lost.

 Ode to London